Mlindens/Petaurum/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Controls

+WASD to move, hold shift to run faster.
+Watch out for enemies and falling objects.
+Try and make it to the end level!